 But life is short, and truth works far and lives long: let us speak the truth.

-Forthcoming.
-"Deflationary Theories of Properties and their Ontology", Australasian Journal of Philosophy
+2021.
+"Deflationary Theories of Properties and their Ontology", Australasian Journal of Philosophy PDF (published version)

 We raise a problem for Hofweber's nominalist theory of properties.
 In its stead, we formulate a theory of properties in analogy to Horwich's minimalist theory of truth.
 Although this theory relies on the existence of abstract objects, we argue that it nevertheless appropriate to call the theory deflationary.

-Forthcoming.
+2021.
 "Is Deflationism Compatible with Compositional and Tarskian Truth Theories?", with Lavinia Picollo, in: C. Nicolai and J. Stern (eds.), Modes of truth.
-The unified approach to truth, modality, and paradox, Routledge PDF (preprint)
+The unified approach to truth, modality, and paradox, Routledge, pp. 41-68 PDF (published version)

 We argue that, contrary to received wisdom, deflationary theories of truth are compatible with Tarski-style axioms for truth.

 2020.
 "Does Semantic Deflationism Entail Meta-Ontological Deflationism?", with Benjamin Marschall, Philosophical Quarterly PDF (published version)